-No. Level Control Point Compliance Criteria Result Comment 3.1.1 Crop rotation planning When the farm conducts a rotation, a crop-rotation order is recorded for each site, as part of the production plan established under Control Point 3.1.
-3.2 Major Records of activities Activities on the sites and in produce handling facilities are recorded.
-The records contain the following items: - Date - Operator name(s) - Activity - Application machinery 3.3 Major Maintenance of records (1) There is a documented management procedure to securely store the records required by ASIAGAP.
-(2) The records required by ASIAGAP are kept in the manner defined in (1), effectively controlled, and stored for at least the past two years.
+No. Level Control Point Compliance Criteria Result Comment 3.2 Major Records of activities Activities on the sites and in produce handling facilities are recorded.
+The records contain the following items: - Date - Operator name(s) - Activity - Application machinery 3.3 Major Maintenance of documents and records There is a documented management procedure to appropriately store the documents and records required in order to prove compliance with ASIAGAP.
+The records required by ASIAGAP are kept in the manner defined in (1), effectively controlled, and stored for at least the past two years.
 For the first audit, the records of the past three months prior to the date of audit are available.
 After the first audit, the farm continuously keeps records.
-(3) When a law or customer requires any record to be kept for more than two years, the farm keeps the records according to the requirement.
-(4) The records required by ASIAGAP can always be viewed promptly as requested.
-3.4 ecor Evaluation of the plan and achievements (1) Implementation of the plan developed in Control Point 3.1. is recorded.
-(2) The plan and its implementation are evaluated, and the evaluation result is used to develop the next plan.
+When a law or customer requires any record to be kept for more than two years, or agricultural produce to be on the shelf at the retail exceeding for two years, the farm keeps the records according to the requirement.
+The documents and records required in order to prove compliance with ASIAGAP are managed appropriately, and can always be viewed promptly as requested.
+3.4 Evaluation of the plan and achievements (1) Implementation of the plan developed in Control Point 3.1. is recorded.(2) The plan and its implementation are evaluated, and the evaluation result is used to develop the next plan.